gcapes/git-course-mace/_episodes/09-remote.md

 **Note**  GitHub's free repositories have public licences **by default**.
-If you don't want to share (in the most liberal sense) your stuff with the world and you want to use GitHub, you will need to pay for the private GitHub repositories (GitHub offers up to 5 free private repositories, if you are an academic - but do check this information as T&C may change).
+If you don't want to share (in the most liberal sense) your stuff with the world and you want to use GitHub, you will need to pay for private GitHub repositories (GitHub offers up to 5 free private repositories if you are an academic --- but do check this information as T&C may change).

 ### GitHub for research
 GitHub **isn't** the only remote repostitories provider.
 It is however very popular,